rvbnsk/matrix_lib/README.md

 # matrix_lib
 C++ library for matrix storage and easy management.

-Template Matrix Container provides easy to use matrix objet.
+Template matrix STL-like container provides easy to use matrix objet.
 Matrices can be managed using provided mathematical operations and functions.

 **Examples of use:**